microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudpcbulkrestart.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the entity that performs a bulk restart action with executeAction API.
+Represents the entity that performs a bulk restart action with the executeAction API.

 Inherits from [cloudPcBulkAction](../resources/cloudpcbulkaction.md).